Michael Bloomberg Says Donald Trump ‘Encourages’ Violence

 — Bernie Sanders (@BernieSanders) August 10, 2019

-As CBS News notes, the president has repeatedly made derogatory remarks about immigrants, once joking during a campaign rally about an incendiary remark made by one of his supporters — the supporter suggested that the best way to stop migrants from entering the United States is to shoot them.
+As CBS News notes, the president has repeatedly made derogatory remarks about immigrants, once joking during a campaign rally about an incendiary remark made by one of his supporters; the supporter suggested that the best way to stop migrants from entering the United States is to shoot them.

 Bloomberg, a former Republican, briefly entertained the idea of running for president in 2020 as a Democrat.
 But, as Business Insider reported, he later gave up on the idea.